ska-telescope/ska-rucio-ivoa-integration/youcat/README.md

 6. Check the job phase until PHASE = COMPLETED

-The table has been ingested as a view when the job phase is COMPLETED.
+The table has been ingested when the job phase is `phase=COMPLETED`.
-If there was an error running the job, the job phase will be ERROR, and there will be an `INFO` element in the job document with an error message saying why the job failed.
+If there was an error running the job, the job state will be `phase=ERROR`, and there will be an `INFO` element in the job document with an error message about why the job failed.

 ```bash
 curl -v \